gradle/gradle-enterprise-build-validation-scripts/.github/actions/gradle/README.md

       ...
 ```

-Once the workflow has been triggered and finishes executing, you can navigate to the workflow's output and investigate the summary
+Once the workflow has been triggered and finishes executing, you can navigate to the workflow's output and investigate
-produced by the build validation scripts.
+the summary produced by the build validation scripts.

 ## Configuration cache compatibility

+Composite actions that will simplify validating Configuration Cache compatibility
-The configuration cache compatibility can be assessed from your GitHub Actions workflow.
+from your GitHub Actions workflow.

 ### Usage
 Create a GitHub Actions workflow with the following steps: